 I once had the good fortune to be able to immerse myself in this magnificent region for four months.
-Two days off each week weren’t nearly enough time to do everything the 21-year-old me wanted to do, but I managed to do a lot with the time I had.
+Two days off each week weren’t nearly enough to do everything the 21-year-old me wanted to do, but I managed to do a lot with the time I had.

 Through it all I found some special places — near-secret spots, hidden treasures the locals told me about, places few people go.
 One stood out above all the others.